MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment/index.md

 ## MobileFirst Foundation components

 ### MobileFirst Server
-As part of the Development Kit, the MobileFirst Server is provided pre-deployed on a WebSphere Liberty profile application server.
+As part of the Developer Kit, the MobileFirst Server is provided pre-deployed on a WebSphere Liberty profile application server.
 The server is pre-configured with an "mfp" runtime and uses a filesystem-based Apache Derby database.

 > To download and install the MobileFirst Server, visit the [downloads]({{site.baseurl}}/downloads/) page.